 Leon: I feel like UQ does have a great support network.
 Whenever I had a problem I could just quickly email my course coordinator and they'd be like, ‘here you go – this is what you need to do’, or if you're struggling you could just go to one of the lecturers and talk to them.

 Amanda: We have student services as well and we also have such a vibrant student community.
 There are so many clubs and societies.

 Leon: Yeah, I joined the photography society.
 We went on field trips to take photos and got together to do barbecues.
 It was a lot of fun.

 What are the most valuable skills you've learned as part of your degree?

 Leon: Leadership is one of the top skills I've learned.
-Also to be creative and compassionate - empathy as well.
-Empathy for everybody else and yourself as well.
+Also to be creative and compassionate.
+Empathy as well – empathy for everybody else and yourself.

 If you could give me one piece of advice that will set me apart as a job candidate, what would it be?

 Amanda: So this advice would go for all graduates, not just for nurses.
 When you finish your degree and you're sitting in your graduation watching everybody else pick up that piece of paper, have a think.
 What do you have that nobody else has?
 What are the special things that make you, you, and make you the highest-quality candidate for the place you want to work?
 Then you need to be able to market that, you need to be able to say ‘this is what I offer and no one else has it’, everyone else has that piece of paper, but I’ve got this, and no one else has got this.
 What sets you apart?